Australian Prime Minister Anthony Albanese wins a second 3-year term

 Energy policy and inflation have been major issues in the campaign, with both sides agreeing the country faces a cost of living crisis.

-The Liberal Party blames government waste for fueling inflation and increasing interest rates, and has pledged to ax more than one in five public service jobs to reduce government spending.
+The Liberal Party blamed government waste for fueling inflation and increasing interest rates, and has pledged to ax more than one in five public service jobs to reduce government spending.

-Labor argues Dutton’s administration would slash services to pay for its ambitions to build seven government-funded nuclear generators.
+Labor argued Dutton’s administration would slash services to pay for its ambitions to build seven government-funded nuclear generators.
 Australia currently has no nuclear power.

 Echoes of Trump